Nikolaj Plads 27: Before the Great Fire of 1795

-The bell-ringer's house and the organist's house were by 1756 as No. 183 (old No. 94) and No. 184 (old No. 93) occupied by bell-ringer Henrik Schurmand and organist Frederik Christian Bredendich.
+The bell-ringer's house and the organist's house were listed in the new cadastre of 1756 as No. 183 (old No. 94) and No. 184 (old No. 93) occupied by bell-ringer Henrik Schurmand and organist Frederik Christian Bredendich.
 The two other properties were by then occupied by Ole Peder Heidemark (No. 185, old No. 92) and Peder Fogt (No. 216, old No. 184).

-The widow Susanna Chatarina Haubers was at the time of the 1787 census operating a tavern No. 183.
-Sje was living there with her mother and a daughter, a grandson from her late husband's first marriage and two maids.
+The widow Susanna Chatarina Haubers was at the time of the 1787 census operating a tavern at No. 183.
+She was living there with her mother and a daughter, a grandson from her late husband's first marriage and two maids.
 The bell-ringer Ole Graae was a lodger.
 No. 184 was occupied by organist Ditlev Bachsted and a maid.
 No. 185 was occupied by assistant priest at St. Nicolas' Church Jørgen Hatting Rørbye, his wife Magdalena Rørbye fød Wedseltoft, their son Simon Jørgen Rørbye and four servants.

 Gunni and Dorothea Busck

-The buildings were together with the church and most of the other buildings in the area destroyed in the Copenhagen Fire of 1795.
+The buildings were all destroyed in the Copenhagen Fire of 1795, together with the church and most of the other buildings in the area.
 The fire sites were subsequently merged into a single property (No. 183).
 On 23 September 1795 it was sold to bookkeeper Gunii Busch (1765-1821) for 1,594 Danish rigsdaler.
 The current building on the site was constructed for him in 1796–97.
 Busck, who had until then worked for Det Schimmelmannske Fideicommis, had just been hired as bookkeeper at the speciesbank with an annual salary of 800 rigsdaler.
-Busck was on 21 December 1796 in the Church of the Holy Ghost married to Dorothea Ludwigsen (1779-1855), daughter of merchant and ship-owner Just Ludwigsen (1742-1818) and Birgitte Tranberg (1761-1813).
+Busck was on 21 December 1796 in the Church of the Holy Ghost wed to Dorothea Ludwigsen (1779-1855), daughter of merchant and ship-owner Just Ludwigsen (1742-1818) and Birgitte Tranberg (1761-1813).
 The property was in 1799–1800 expanded with a perpendicular extension in Admiralgade.
 The extension contained stabling for seven horses and a remise in the ground floor.

-Gunni and Dorothea Busck were at the time of the 1801 census residing in the building with their son Gunni Busck, the daughter Emilie Busk and three servants.
+Gunni and Dorothea Busck were at the time of the 1801 census residing in the building with their son Gunni Busck, their daughter Emilie Busk and three servants.
 Minister of Holmens Church Jens Block resided in another apartment with his wife Christine Meinke, their daughter Lovise and three maids.
 A third household consisted of artillery surgeon Andreas Fenger, his wife Hanne Haase, their adopted son Hans Tideman, three servants, organist Johan Kietz, Kietz's mother and two sisters, and the assistant Svend Røer.
 The fourth household consisted of Røer's sister Magdaslene Nielsen and a maid.